mpv-player/mpv/DOCS/man/mpv.rst

     ``mpv --vf=foo:option1=%`expr length "$NAME"`%"$NAME" test.avi``

+Note: where applicable with JSON-IPC, ``%n%`` is the length in UTF-8 bytes, after decoding the JSON data.

 Suboptions passed to the client API are also subject to escaping.
 Using ``mpv_set_option_string()`` is exactly like passing ``--name=data`` to the command line (but without shell processing of the string).
 Some options